by Wyn Hilty

 Bruce Jenner is an American former athlete and current television personality.
 As a track star in the 1970s, he won a gold medal in the decathlon at the 1976 Olympics and later became famous as a spokesperson for Wheaties cereal.
 He also had a mercifully short-lived dramatic acting career, most notably in a six-episode stint on CHiPs in 1981.
 He married Kris Houghton in 1991, who was formerly married to lawyer Robert Kardashian, making Jenner stepdad to a brood of Kardashian siblings and an onscreen participant in the reality television series Keeping Up with the Kardashians (E!, 2007-present).
 Kris Jenner filed for divorce in September 2014.
 Changes in Jenner’s appearance led to tabloid speculation about his gender identity, and in June 2015, Jenner came out as a transgender woman, adopting the name Caitlin Marie Jenner.
 The following month, a documentary TV series about Jenner's transition, I Am Cait, debuted on the E! network.

 Snausages are a bite-sized dog treat shaped like tiny cocktail weenies.
-They are available in several flavors: beef, beef and cheese, and bacon and cheese.
+They are available in several flavors, including beef, beef and cheese, and bacon and cheese.

 As a recuperating werewolf, I’m very pleased with my Craftmatic adjustable bed.